 In your year with Green Corps:

-Be trained by the best: Green Corps organizers take part in trainings with leading figures in the environmental and social change movements: people like Sarah Hodgdon, National Program Director of the Sierra Club, and Bill McKibben, author and founder of 350.org.
+Be trained by the best: Green Corps organizers take part in trainings with leading figures in the environmental and social change movements: people like Phil Radford, Executive Director of Greenpeace USA, and Bill McKibben, author and founder of 350.org.

-Gain experience across the country: Green Corps sends organizers to jumpstart campaigns for groups such as the Sierra Club, Food & Water Watch, and Toxics Action Center across the country.
+Gain experience across the country: Green Corps sends organizers to jumpstart campaigns for groups such as Corporate Accountability International, Food & Water Watch, and Toxics Action Center in across the nation.

-Make an impact on today’s environmental challenges: Green Corps organizers have built the campaigns that helped reign in dangerous factory farming; led to new laws to support clean, renewable energy; convinced major corporations to stop dumping in our oceans; and much, much more.
+Make an impact on today’s environmental challenges: Green Corps organizers have built the campaigns that helped keep pass the first GMO labeling law; led to new laws to support clean, renewable energy; convinced major corporations to stop dumping in our oceans; and much, much more.

 Launch your career: Green Corps will help connect you to environmental and progressive groups that are looking for full-time staff to build their organizations and help them create social change and protect our environment.